Servostar/dhbw-abb-typst-template/src/pages/prerelease-note.typ

     set par(justify: true)

     if text.lang == "de" [
       handelt es sich _nicht_ um die fertige Fassung.
 Das Dokument kann Inhaltliche-, Grammatikalische- sowie Format-Fehler enthalten.
-Das Dokument ist im Rahmen der Aufgabenstellung von Seiten der #author.university nicht zur Bewertung freigegeben und ein anderer Verwendungszweck als eine Vorschau ist nicht gestattet.
+Das Dokument ist im Rahmen der Aufgabenstellung von Seiten der #university.name nicht zur Bewertung freigegeben und ein anderer Verwendungszweck als eine Vorschau ist nicht gestattet.
     ] else if text.lang == "en" [
       is not the final version.
 The document may contain errors in content, grammar and formatting.
-The document may not be released for evaluation to #author.university as part of the assignment, and any use other than a preview is not permitted.
+The document may not be released for evaluation to #university.name as part of the assignment, and any use other than a preview is not permitted.
     ]

-    v(1em)
-    h(1em)
-    [#author.name, #datetime.today().display()]
   }
 )